pybliometrics-dev/pybliometrics/docs/classes/AbstractRetrieval.rst

      '2-s2.0-84887264733']

-Setting `view="REF"` accesses the REF view of the article, which provides more information on the referenced items (but less on other attributes of the document):
+Using `view="REF"` accesses the REF view of the article, which provides more information on the referenced items (but less on other attributes of the document):

 .. code-block:: python